 There were no interlocks of directors or executive officers of the Company serving on the compensation or equivalent committee or board of directors of another entity which has any director or executive officer serving on the Compensation Committee or Board of Directors of the Company.
-Mark R. Irby, who joined the Compensation Committee subsequent to the 2022 Annual Meeting in April 2022, was an employee and officer of the Company until his retirement in February 2022.
-Joseph DiBenedetto, Jr. is also a former officer of the Company.
+Joseph DiBenedetto, Jr. and Mark R. Irby are former officers of the Company.